cjmeyer/coal/README.md

 ## Description

-Coal is a library of python utility functions and classes to aid in the development of console based applications.
+Coal is a library of python utility functions and classes to aid in the development of console based applications, specifically console applications based on sub-commands (ala svn, git) and file based operations (ala rubigen).

 ## Installation